-The famous author, lecturer and humanitarian, Helen Keller has been attributed
+The famous author, lecturer and humanitarian, Helen Keller has been

-handicapped.
+physically handicapped.
 After hearing the story of Hachi-ko,

 she asked to be introduced to the breed.
 She was shown a two month-old puppy

-belonging to Mr Ogasawara, a member of the Akita area police department, and immediately feel in
+belonging to Mr Ogasawara, a member of the Akita area police department, and

-him to Miss Keller as a present.
+agreed to give him to Miss Keller as a present.

 When Miss Keller returned to the United States two months later she took